Riemannian MeanFlow for One-Step Generation on Manifolds: Experiments

-\textbf{SO(3) Datasets.} We evaluate RMF on four synthetic $\mathrm{SO}(3)$ datasets from~\cite{cheng2025riemannian}.
+\textbf{SO(3).} We evaluate RMF on four synthetic $\mathrm{SO}(3)$ datasets from~\cite{cheng2025riemannian}.
 Quantitative results are reported in Table~\ref{tab:so3} and qualitative samples are provided in Appendix~\ref{appG}.
 RMF-MT achieves the best MMD on \textit{Fisher} and \textit{Line}, and attains the second-best performance on \textit{Cone} and \textit{Swiss Roll}, where G-LSD is the strongest baseline.
 Across all four datasets, RMF-MT consistently improves over RMF, indicating that conflict-aware optimization is beneficial for learning accurate distributions on $\mathrm{SO}(3)$.
 Overall, these results, together with the sphere and torus experiments, demonstrate that RMF provides strong one-step generation performance across diverse manifold domains.
+We conduct multiple sampling on the sphere, torus and SO(3) dataset and report MMD ($\downarrow$) in Figure \ref{multi-step} in Appendix~\ref{appF}.

+\textbf{SE(3).} We further evaluate RMF on an $\mathrm{SE}(3)$ dataset derived from parallel-jaw gripper grasping experiments \cite{acronym}, where each sample represents a rigid-body grasp pose.
+The results are reported in Table~\ref{tab:se3}.
+RMF achieves the highest grasping success rate in the low-step regime (1-step and 2-step) and remains competitive at larger sampling steps, matching the best result at 7-step, demonstrating its effectiveness for robotic grasp generation on SE(3).
+Interestingly, RMF-MT achieves a lower success rate than RMF.
+One possible explanation is that RMF-MT may better fit the overall $\mathrm{SE}(3)$ pose distribution, while grasp success additionally depends on physical feasibility and collision avoidance.
+Thus, better distribution fitting does not necessarily translate into higher grasping success.